 If you’ve been thinking of starting a new wedding planner business but fear is holding you back, then you’ll enjoy today’s post.
 I have a special treat.
-Jenn Contente of Jenn’s Joyous Events Wedding & Event Planning, is sharing her what her fears were when first starting out and how she overcame them.
+Jenn Contente of Jenn’s Joyous Events Wedding & Event Planning is sharing what her fears were when first starting out and how she overcame them.

 New Wedding Planner Business Fear

 New adventures can be scary.
-Deciding to become a wedding planner, either as your full time job or as your side business can be an exciting time in your life.
+Deciding to become a wedding planner, either as your full-time job or as your side business, can be an exciting time in your life.
 It also has the potential to be a time filled with fears and maybe some doubt…

-You may be thinking, I am a great planner and love being creative, weddings are my jam!
-But, what if this isn’t the right time?
+You may be thinking, I am a great planner and love being creative; weddings are my jam!
+But what if this isn’t the right time?
 What if I can’t get any clients?
 What if I fail?

-Fear itself, will never let the time be right.
-Mindset matters, try now imagining yourself booked with clients a full year out, how does that feel?
-Imagine, what it feels like to see yourself successful in your business, does that feeling make you smile?
+Fear itself will never let the time be right.
+Mindset matters.
+Try now imagining yourself booked with clients a full year out.
+How does that feel?
+Imagine what it feels like to see yourself successful in your business.
+Does that feeling make you smile?

 “Too many of us are not living our dreams.
 Because we are living our fears.” -Les Brown

 Do you remember learning to ride a bike for the first time?
-It seemed scary in the beginning, you may have struggled, even crashed a few times… But you got back up and tried again, until one day you were riding freely feeling the wind in your face on a warm summer day!
+It seemed scary in the beginning; you may have struggled, even crashed a few times… But you got back up and tried again, until one day you were riding freely, feeling the wind in your face on a warm summer day!
 After a while you forget what it was like not to be able to ride a bike.
 So I say, “Feel the fear… then TRY anyway.”
-Some of the most successful people ever are those who chose not to allow fear stop them from trying over and over until they reach their goals.
+Some of the most successful people ever are those who chose not to allow fear stop them from trying over and over until they reached their goals.

-#1 Not having any Wedding Industry Education
+#1 Not Having any Wedding Industry Education

-#2 Being afraid to Network
+#2 Being Afraid to Network

-Time management is very important as well, especially if you are like many of us who are also moms (currently most of us are also homeschooling now if you weren’t before which can add an interesting new twist to time management).
-I have a morning routine, (after I start the coffee and feed the pets) I try to start each day with a positive affirmation.
+Time management is very important as well, especially if you are like many of us who are also moms (currently, most of us are also homeschooling now if you weren’t before, which can add an interesting new twist to time management).
+I have a morning routine (after I start the coffee and feed the pets).
+I try to start each day with a positive affirmation.

-“Attitude is a little thing, that makes a Big difference.” -Winston Churchill
+“Attitude is a little thing, that makes a big difference.” -Winston Churchill

 Be kind to yourself.
-You will have set backs, disappointments and face fears along the way, and that’s okay.
+You will have setbacks, disappointments, and face fears along the way, and that’s okay.

 Set realistic goals for yourself and your business.

-Get educated, and stay up to date on wedding information, trends, and all things wedding, This helps you do your job efficiently and have confidence in your abilities, to show up as the Pro I know you are!
+Get educated, and stay up to date on wedding information, trends, and all things wedding.
+This helps you do your job efficiently and have confidence in your abilities, to show up as the pro I know you are!

-Take small steps daily towards your goals, you can do this!
+Take small steps daily towards your goals.
+You can do this!

-Manage your time, in a way that best fits your needs for you, your family and your business.
+Manage your time in a way that best fits your needs for you, your family, and your business.

-And remember, take care of yourself it’s essential!
-Find your support, and reach out to them, lean on them when you need them, I’m sure you will offer support in return.
+And remember, take care of yourself—it’s essential!
+Find your support and reach out to them, lean on them when you need them.
+I’m sure you will offer support in return.

 You can do this!
 I believe in you!
-Now go, take charge of your dreams!
+Now, go take charge of your dreams!
 Be that amazing wedding planner I know you are and make fear take the backseat in this journey.